nion-software/nionui/docs/index.rst

     handler = Handler()
     Declarative.run_dialog(layout, handler)

-During ``run_dialog``, the declarative UI engine will populate properties of your handler connected to the UI and then call the method ``init_handler`` which can be used to initialize any values that require the UI to be in place.
+During ``run_dialog``, the declarative UI engine will populate properties of your handler connected to the UI, inject useful objects such as ``_event_loop``, and then call the method ``init_handler`` which can be used to initialize any values that require the UI to be in place.

 Your handler can do any further initialization of the widgets in ``init_handler``.

+.. todo: add section about event handler

 Connecting Widgets
 ^^^^^^^^^^^^^^^^^^